sanskrit/raw_etexts/mixed/ebhAratI-sampat/AdhunikasAhityam/AdhunikasAhityam/xamArAv/shrItukArAmacharitam.md

 Both the women feared that he had gone insane and heaving a sigh, they beat their foreheads.
-31. The men from whom Tukarama had borrowed money to maintain his family before he went on his business, rushed to him in a furry to recover it like hawks pouncing on a [crouncha bird](# "The nearest approach to Crouncha bird is a heron.") for a piece of flesh.
+31. The men from whom Tukarama had borrowed money to maintain his family before he went on his business, rushed to him in a furry to recover it like hawks pouncing on a crouncha bird[^4] for a piece of flesh.
 32. Harshly, they yelled at this honest man whose fortune was swallowed by Destiny.
 He genuinely wished to free himself of the debt and bemoaned his helpless plight.
 33. Some of his money-lenders who lingered in Tukarama's courtyard were